Former NASA Astronaut and Air Force Colonel

 Imagine launching into space and spending six months on the International Space Station (ISS) with a team you didn’t choose and may barely know.
 In space, success is about every individual playing their role to the fullest and contributing to something bigger than themselves.
 Drawing from her six months aboard the ISS and two high-stakes Space Shuttle missions, Cady Coleman shares how a shared mission, trust, and individual accountability can transform a team into a force for extraordinary achievement.

-Through powerful and relatable stories, Cady demonstrates that your impact on a team is not defined by a title—it’s about being brave enough to show up, bringing your strengths, and open enough to support others to achieve a common goal.
-Audiences will leave inspired by the power of their individual contributions in driving collective success.
+Through powerful and relatable stories, Cady demonstrates that your impact on a team is not defined by a title—it’s about being brave enough to show your strengths and open enough to recognize the strengths that others bring to achieve a common goal.
+Audiences will leave inspired by the potential for their individual contributions to drive collective success.

 What do you do when the tools for success aren’t designed with you in mind?
 Do you adapt, press for change—or both?
 This was a challenge Cady Coleman faced repeatedly in her 24-year career as an astronaut.
 When NASA discontinued the small spacewalking suit, the decision disproportionately impacted women, grounding many skilled astronauts and putting Cady’s dream of living and working on the Space Station at risk.
 Determined not to let systemic barriers limit her, she forged ahead to master highly technical and physically grueling tasks in a 300-lb suit designed for someone much larger.